-- This is an Annual Program of Scholarships (no individual may win more than one of these Scholarships); however the sub-committee is empowered not to award any of the Scholarships in any given year if the quality of the applicants and their submissions is deemed insufficient.
+- This is an Annual Program of Scholarships (no individual may win more than one of these Scholarships, with the exception of the Rocky Wood Memorial Scholarship for Nonfiction Writing – previous winners may apply ONLY for this Scholarship); however the sub-committee is empowered not to award any of the Scholarships in any given year if the quality of the applicants and their submissions is deemed insufficient.

 - There are a set of Rules that govern the Scholarships, below.
 We suggest you read them carefully before submitting your application.

 - Questions can be addressed to email@example.com.
 However, please review the below rules carefully or visit our FAQ first, since your questions can probably be answered here!

 Rules — The Mary Wollstonecraft Shelley Scholarship and the Horror Writers Association Scholarship